 Your idea and the impact it can make are what matter most.
 Create the video explaining your idea on your phone, your laptop or whatever is easiest – maximum 60 seconds.

 Who can apply for Red Bull Basement?

-Students (18 or over) who are able to speak English and reside in any of the 44 participating countries may apply in teams of one or two students.
+Students (of the legal age of majority in their province/territory of residence) who are able to speak English and reside in any of the 44 participating countries may apply in teams of one or two students.
 Within these criteria, students in every field of study are encouraged to submit an idea that they think will make a meaningful impact.
 Students outside these criteria are welcome to participate by supporting their favorite idea with a shout-out in the Application phase.

 How many team members can be part of the project?

 Applications can be submitted individually or in groups of two students.
 More team members can collaborate behind the scenes, but only up to two selected representatives will introduce and pitch the idea at the Global Final.

 Is it possible to apply as a team of one?